About Us

 • Connections: “It reminds me of...”
 “How is this related?”

-PFS Forest Friends is a 12 week playgroup designed to support and promote the socio-emotional development of children between the ages of 8 and 12 years who have difficulty making and maintaining friendships.
-Children will engage in nature play and stewardship, simultaneously building their connections with each other and their connection with the natural world.
+PFS Forest Friends Group is a 12-week program designed to support and promote the socioemotional development, self-regulation, and communication of children between the ages of 9 and 13 who enjoy nature.
+Children engage in nature play, informal study, and stewardship, simultaneously building connections with each other and their connection with and understanding of the natural world.

-• Predictable schedule, including whole group and small group meetings, abundant authentic play opportunities, as well as group chosen nature-science projects which may include:
+• Predictable schedule, including collaboratively created or chosen whole group and small group meetings and abundant authentic play opportunities, as well as group-chosen nature-science projects, which may include:

-• Bushcraft, such as shelter and equipment building
+• Bushcraft such as shelter and tool building and cooking

 • Pet therapy provided by Dr. Sheri Grace, PhD and Ava the PFS ATD Certified Therapy Dog